crkco/Chess.com-Redesign-of-Nibbler-GUI/README.md

 Then download code as zip and paste into Nibblers folder resources/app/ and replace.

+Set MultiPV -> 3.
+Set font sizes according to your screen. (will be optimized in future)

 The Graph is very accurate.

 The implementation of when Brilliant Move/Great Move occur needs to be added.